-Credential abuse stories
+Credential abuse news stories

 How credentials became an attacker’s easiest target

 Even with education and phishing tests, users continue to hand over legitimate logins to attackers, who in turn exploit them with a high degree of success.

 Lack of security controls continues to put organisations at risk